-The Virgo Full Moon occurs on March 7 at 4:40am PST and 7:40am EST, making it the last lunar event of winter and the astrological year.
-The spring equinox is almost here and marks the start of the astrological new year.
-The ice is melting and the buds are blooming.
+The Virgo Full Moon occurs on March 7 at 11:40pm AEST, making it the last lunar event of the astrological year.

 This lunation is an extremely interesting period, one where we are trying to discern between emotion and logic, intuition and facts.
 The Pisces Sun wants us to believe in our personal visions and the Virgo Moon urges us to seek knowledge through analysis.
 The juxtaposing energies can make us confused about what we know to be true and believe in, as the opposition creates ambiguity.
 Finding deeper meaning in our lives will come from talking things out and understanding them from a cerebral perspective without letting our emotions guide us.

 Talking and understanding may seem like an easy solution, but it could prove challenging because of the planets activated by the Full Moon.

 Firstly, the Full Moon aspects action planet Mars, who is transiting the sign Gemini.
 Then there is the “Great Awakener” Uranus, who is currently roaming the zodiac sign Taurus.
 When these two planets collide with the Sun and Moon, we can expect sparks to fly.
 Mars’ presence makes us more desirous, defensive, and strong-willed.
 While Uranus is opening our eyes to situations that we never saw before.
 There will be radical changes that occur out of the blue which will lift us out of our slumber and give us the incentive to take matters into our own hands in order to seek the change we need.